ashokelumalai1997/DesignPatterns/README.md

 ![img.png](Adapter.png)

-7. **Decorator Pattern**: Adds new responsibilities to objects dynamically without altering their structure.
+7. **Decorator Pattern**:
+    Adds new responsibilities to objects dynamically without altering their structure.

+    > Decorator/Wrapper pattern
+    > Attach new behaviour to an object
+    > Without altering existing code
+    > Overriding behaviour

+    E.g: Consider a n/w communication system - tcp protocol that contains sendPacket func Say we want to create a new protocol on top of it NetworkComm that contains SendNetworkMsg() And ApiService that has send / retrieveAPI on top of it

 8. **Composite Pattern**: Composes objects into tree structures to represent part-whole hierarchies.
 9. **Proxy Pattern**: Provides a surrogate or placeholder for another object to control access to it.
 10. **Bridge Pattern**: